simonmika/hugo-theme-html5/README.md

 ### Word Counts

 By default, every article is preceded by a word count and estimated reading time.
-To diable this globally, set `Params.ShowWordCount` to `false` in your site config.
+To diable this globally, set `Params.showWordCount` to `false` in your site config.

 ## Contributing